Allegheny County Library Association: History

-The report included recommendations in the form of 10 steps (outlined below) for better citizen access and to address several key challenges – insufficient funding, deteriorating facilities, a shift in population from the urban core, and increasing use of the independent suburban libraries.
+Recommendations were made in the form of 10 steps for better citizen access and to address several key challenges – insufficient funding, deteriorating facilities, a shift in population from the urban core, and increasing use of the independent suburban libraries.
 The report concluded that Allegheny County's libraries needed to identify a stable source of operating support and establish a broad based organization to take advantage of potential economies of scale.

-A Commission on the Future of Libraries in Allegheny County (CFLAC) was charged with addressing the recommendations in the report.
-Out of the commission's work, came the formation of the Allegheny County Library Association (ACLA).
+As a result of this report, the Commission on the Future of Libraries in Allegheny County (CFLAC) was established and charged with addressing the recommendations given.
+Additionally, the County Library Association Serving the People (CLASP) was formed as the first countywide library association, and in 1992, a County Library Director was hired with funds from The Buhl Foundation.